jalasoft/CNGroup-homework-calculator/README.md

 java -jar Calculator-1.0-SNAPSHOT.jar --input=instructions.txt
 ```

+If no `input` parameter is provided, the application does nothing, it only informs the user about no file.

 ## Mandatory parameters

-   * `input` whose value is a path to a file containing arithmetical instructions
+   * `--input=<FILE>` a path to a file containing arithmetical instructions.

 ## Optional parameters

 The application is based on *Spring* *Boot* so there are many others parameters automatically available.

-   * `logging.level.root=<LEVEL>` enables printing additional info from loggers enabled for log level <LEVEL> which can be TRACE, DEBUG, INFO, WARN, ERROR or FATAL.
+   * `--logging.level.root=<LEVEL>` enables printing additional info from loggers enabled for log level <LEVEL> which can be TRACE, DEBUG, INFO, WARN, ERROR or FATAL.
-   * `--debug` is similar to previous one but allows printing Spring internal messages regarding configuration of the app and many other types of messages
+   * `--debug` is similar to previous one but allows printing Spring internal messages regarding configuration of the app and many other types of messages.

 ## Format of an external file